mikebridge/AkkaSignalR/README.md

 ## SignalR and Akka.NET

-This is an example of how to use Akka.NET, SignalR and ASP.Net Core together.
+This is an example of how to use Akka.NET, SignalR and ASP.Net Core (on the 461 framework) together.
 It accompanies [this blog post](https://mikebridge.github.io/articles/signalr-akka/).

 ### Usage: